oxen-io/lokinet/contrib/node-monitor/README.md

 npm start
 ```

-and wait 30s for final score
+and wait 30 minutes for final score

 # Scoring